cujojs/rest/CONTRIBUTING.md

 ## Discuss non-trivial contribution ideas with committers

-If you're considering anything more than correcting a typo or fixing a minor bug, please discuss it on the [s2js-contrib][] mailing list before submitting a pull request.
+If you're considering anything more than correcting a typo or fixing a minor bug, please discuss it on the cujojs [mailing list][], or the #cujojs IRC channel on freenode, before submitting a pull request.
 We're happy to provide guidance but please research the subject on your own including searching the mailing list for prior discussions.

-## Sign the Contributor License Agreement

-If you have not previously done so, please fill out and submit the [s2js CLA form][].
-You'll receive a token when this process is complete.
-Keep track of this; you may be asked for it later!

-Note that emailing/postal mailing a signed copy is _not_ necessary.
-Submission of the web form is all that is required.

-Once you've completed the web form, simply add the following in a comment on your pull request:

-    I have signed and agree to the terms of the s2js Contributor License Agreement.

-You do not need to include your token/id.
-Please add the statement above to all future pull requests as well, simply so that the team knows immediately that this process is complete.

 ## Create your branch from `dev`